Vellum Magic: Quick & Easy Stenciled Backgrounds for Cards

 Vellum & Stencils: A Match Made in Craft Heaven!

-You normally see me use my Shady Designs stencils with inks, pastes or sprays but I wanted to share another way of using stencils.
+• You normally see me use my stencils with inks, pastes or sprays but I wanted to share another way of using stencils.
 This is a great way to make a clean, quick & easy background for your handmade cards.
+Using a piece of vellum, I ran the Hanging Garden stencil through my die cutting maching to create a wonderful background.

 - - - - - 💙 - - - - -